spatialcarpentry/basics/_posts/2000-12-28-projections.md

 <br>

 Conic projections are created by projecting part of a sphere onto a cone.
 Conic projections tend to be useful for representing data in temperate climates due to their location.
-Conicn projections are not useful for representing global phenomena due to their construction.
+Conic projections are not useful for representing global phenomena due to their construction.

 **Azimuthal**